opencog/learn/Theory-Notes.md

 CPU insn set, are are meant to assemble and "snap together" just like insns are assembled into a working program.
-Compilers can do this, because they have (1) an accurate machine description and (2) a bag of algorithms through which source code can betransformed into insns using that machine description.
+Compilers can do this, because they have (1) an accurate machine description and (2) a bag of algorithms through which source code can be transformed into insns using that machine description.
 Currently, Claude has neither of these.
 The "machine description" of Atomese is informal: a bunch of wiki pages.
 I could tell Claude to "read the source, Luke" but this offers at best a